Top Chili Piper Alternatives in 2026

 - – Multiple users report slow support response times and an AI-first support chat that doesn't always escalate to a human

-SavvyCal fits teams that only ever wanted the scheduling half of Chili Piper, not the CRM routing engine.
-Its calendar-overlay booking page shows your open times layered on the other person's calendar instead of a plain slot grid, a genuinely different experience for a prospect picking a meeting time.
+SavvyCal is the weakest fit of the three tools on this page, and it's worth being upfront about that.
+It doesn't qualify or route inbound web-form leads by territory or account owner inside Salesforce, the job Chili Piper is actually bought for, so it only makes sense for teams that never needed that routing engine in the first place.
+What it does well: its calendar-overlay booking page shows your open times layered on the other person's calendar instead of a plain slot grid, a genuinely different experience for a prospect picking a meeting time.
 Round robin, collective, and group team scheduling are included, so a small sales or recruiting team can distribute meetings across reps without buying a routing platform.
-What it doesn't do is qualify or route inbound web-form leads by territory or account owner inside Salesforce, so if that's the job you hired Chili Piper for, SavvyCal only replaces part of it.
-Basic runs $10 a seat a month, Premium (custom domains, delegate booking, Zapier) is $17.
+Basic runs $10 a seat a month, Premium (custom domains, delegate booking, paid bookings) is $17.

 Pros